Sun Exposure and Indoor Tanning

-The Risk Factor Monitoring and Methods Branch monitors behaviors related to sun exposure by adding questions to existing surveys of adults, such as the National Health Interview Survey (NHIS) Cancer Control Supplement and the California Health Interview Survey (CHIS).
-We also include questions in surveys of children and adolescents, such as the National Longitudinal Study of Adolescent Health (ADD HEALTH) and the Youth Risk Behavior Survey (YRBS), and in surveys of adults such as the Health Information National Trends Survey (HINTS).
-Questions in these surveys ask about skin type, number of sunburns, and behaviors to protect against sun exposure, such as:
+The Risk Factor Monitoring & Methods Branch monitors behaviors related to sun exposure and indoor tanning by adding questions to existing surveys, such as the National Health Interview Survey (NHIS) Cancer Control Supplement, California Health Interview Survey (CHIS), and National Longitudinal Study of Adolescent Health (ADD HEALTH).
+In addition, RFMMB consults on questions added to the Youth Risk Behavior Survey (YRBS) and the Health Information National Trends Survey (HINTS).
+Questions in these surveys ask about skin type, number of sunburns, and behaviors to protect against sun exposure.

 Beginning in 2005, we have added questions to the NHIS Cancer Control Supplement on indoor tanning use.

 All of these behaviors are mentioned in the Healthy People 2020 objective related to sun protection.

 This section is being updated with current information on sun protection and indoor tanning habits of adults and teens from the most recent 2010 national survey data (2010 NHIS-CCS).
 Meanwhile, please see the Sun Protection Chapter in the Cancer Prevention Section of the Cancer Trends Progress Report 2011/2012 Update.